 Local tech leaders are heading to Washington this week as part of MassTLC’s annual DC Fly-In to champion business and tech priorities that impact technology companies.
 Among the issues of importance are support for tech talent pipeline development, cybersecurity, and IoT.
-MassTLC partners on this annual event with CompTIA and the Tech Councils of North America.
+MassTLC partners on this annual event with CompTIA and the Tech Councils of North America (TECNA).
 View Fly-In recaps from 2017 and 2016.

 Massachusetts tech leaders participating in the 2018 Fly-In include: